 Chicago River Day.

-From Lake County to Calumet, we are excited to work together, but safely apart, at city parks, forest preserves, neighborhood blocks, and businesses to improve the health of the watershed by removing harmful and ugly litter.
-We'll immediately improve our environment for people, plants and animals, work to bring about long-term improvements in the health of the Chicago River system, have fun and get inspired by our fellow volunteers seeing the positive impact we make when we work together.
+From Lake County to Calumet, worked together, but safely apart, at city parks, forest preserves, neighborhood blocks, and businesses to improve the health of the watershed by removing harmful and ugly litter, immediately improve our environment for people, plants and animals, work to bring about long-term improvements in the health of the Chicago River system, have fun and get inspired by our fellow volunteers seeing the positive impact we make when we work together.
 Together we cleaned over 70 locations with over 2,000 volunteers!

 The Summer Challenge